charlesdungy/nasa-asteroids/README.md

 ## Description

 The program gets data from the Nasa Asteroid - NeoWs API on a daily basis, per the given date.
-After processing the response into Asteroid objects, this data is stored in a MySQL database.
+After processing the response into Asteroid objects, the data are stored in a MySQL database.
 The closest object to Earth is found among the data based on today's date and that information is then tweeted at [@closestAsteroid](https://twitter.com/closestAsteroid).

 Here is a high level look at the program.